rwijtvliet/portfolyo/docs/core/pfline.rst

 * None of the operands may be a complete portfolio line.
 First select the ``.volume``, ``.price`` or ``.revenue`` if necessary.

-* To combine two portfolio lines into a complete portfolio line, see the section union_, below.
+* To combine two portfolio lines into a complete portfolio line, see the section :ref:`union`, below.

 ================================================= =============== ============== ================ =================
 \                                                 Kind of portfolio line